kkurys/CinemaZTP/README.md

 # CinemaZTP
 Project for "Advanced Object-Oriented Programming Techniques".
 An application for cinema management.

+Used technologies:
+- WPF
+- Entity Framework 6.0 with Code First Approach

 Functionalities:
 - managing movie repertuar:
   - adding, editing and removing movies